Silent Ruptures: When a Parent's Silence Shattered My Safety

 I was Invisible

 I felt the emotional energetic cutoff.
 An invisible impenetrable wall erecting between us, while I was captive in her unresolved pain and trauma.
-I’d feel nothing from her.
-She’d talk through me to my dad or one of my siblings.
-I ceased to exist in those moments to her.
-“Tell Maria to pass you the peas and then hand them to me.”
-We weren’t sitting at a palatial dining table in some palace.
-We were crammed around the breakfast nook like sardines, listening to my dad chew his food.
-Just ask me to pass the fucking peas, woman!
+I became a ghost.
+She spoke through me, to my dad or siblings, as if I had vanished from her reality.
+Tell Maria to pass you the peas and then hand them to me.”
+Sardined around the cramped breakfast nook, the sound of my father chewing amplified the absurdity of it all.
+Just ask me for the damn peas, woman!

 The Valuable Lesson of Seven Dollars